 We occasionally link to goods offered by vendors to help the reader find relevant products.
 Some of these may be affiliate based, meaning we earn small commissions (at no additional cost to you) if items are purchased.
 Here is more about what we do.

-The answer is an unequivocal yes, but you must know what to look for in order not to overspend or buy a model that won’t work for your application.
+The answer to the final two questions posed here is an unequivocal yes, but you must know what to look for in order to avoid overspending, or buying a model that won’t work for your desired application.

-However, you should expect to spend a decent amount to guarantee that you are getting a product that your significant other will be able to use for many years and that will be able to brew all of the forms of coffee that he may want to try out.
+Be prepared – you should expect to spend a decent amount to guarantee that you are getting a product that your significant other will be able to use for many years, and that will offer the ability to brew all of the forms of coffee that he may want to try.

 How Does a Coffee Grinder Make Your Drinks Better?

-Once roasted, a batch of coffee beans undergoes off-gassing and they start to shed the volatile compounds that make up a most of the taste.
+Once it has been roasted, a batch of coffee beans undergoes a period of off-gassing, and they start to shed the volatile compounds that make up a most of their taste.
 Once the beans are ground, this off-gassing rapidly escalates due to the increased surface area.